wojsza05/Cluster-Analysis/README.md

 `--clustering_algo`: The clustering algorithm to use
 choices= KMeans, SPKMeans, GMM, KMedoids, Agglo, DBSCAN , Spectral, VMFM

-`--vocab`: List of vocab files to use for tokenization
+`--vocab`: List of vocab files to use for tokenization, for example `/usr/share/dict/words`

 ### Not Required:
 `--dataset`: Dataset to test clusters against against\